oakstair/gradle-gae-plugin-tryout/README.md

     Unresolved compilation problems:
     The import com.google.appengine.api cannot be resolved

-1. I have to apply the war plugin before the appengine plugin.
-1. If you run it (locally or on appengine) and tries to upload the file data/orders1.xml it crashes due to missing classes.
 So there is something wrong with how the classpath is set up.

 To build, deploy and test locally: (Assuming you have **git** and **gradle** installed)